-Magnet Schools of America is the nation’s leading advocate for the creation and support of theme-based public magnet schools.
-Not only does our association advance the issues that are important to our members at the federal level, we also support their state and local grassroots efforts.
-In addition, MSA closely monitors emerging policy issues that are important to the magnet school community.
-On this page, you can learn about these topics and how they impact our nation’s magnet programs.
+Magnet Schools of America is the leading advocate on behalf of public theme-based magnet schools.
+Our national association advances the issues that are important to our members at the federal, state, and local level.
+In addition, MSA closely monitors emerging policy developments that may impact the magnet school community.

-Congress has restarted the process of reauthorizing the Elementary and Secondary Education Act (ESEA).
-This law has been long overdue for renewal since 2007, and is considered unworkable and overly prescriptive by states and local school districts.
-The last reauthorization of ESEA is known as the No Child Left Behind (NCLB) Act, which was passed in 2001.
-Currently, 45 states have been granted waivers from some of the most punitive measures of the law in exchange for adopting educational reforms outlined by the administration.
-These waivers expire within two years, which should be an incentive for Congress to pass new legislation.
+Congress began the process of reauthorizing the Elementary and Secondary Education Act (ESEA) last year.
+This law has been overdue for renewal since 2007, and is considered unworkable and overly prescriptive by states and local school districts.
+The last reauthorization of ESEA created the No Child Left Behind (NCLB) Act in 2001.
+Currently, 43 states have been granted waivers from some of the most punitive measures of the law in exchange for adopting certain educational reforms outlined by the administration.
+These waivers expire every two years, which should be an incentive for Congress to pass new legislation.

-The Senate Health, Education, Labor, and Pensions (HELP) Committee marked up and passed a bill to reauthorize the Elementary and Secondary Education Act called the Strengthening America's Schools Act.
-It was proposed by Senator Tom Harkin (D-IA), and passed out of committee along a party-line vote.
-This bill seeks to give states more flexibility, while still maintaining an active federal role in public K-12 education to ensure students around the country receive equal access to high quality education.
-For example, states must determine ambitious performance targets for their schools that must be approved by the U.S. Department of Education.
-They must also adopt “college and career ready” standards in math, reading, and science.
-The bill also includes favorable language for magnet schools, by allowing them to be an acceptable restart strategy for low performing schools.
-For additional details on this proposed legislation read a summary released by the Senate HELP Committee.
+Last summer, the U.S. Senate Health, Education, Labor, and Pensions (HELP) Committee marked up and passed a bill to reauthorize the Elementary and Secondary Education Act called the Strengthening America's Schools Act.
+It is sponsored by Senator Tom Harkin (D-IA) and passed out of committee along a party-line vote.
+This bill seeks to give states more flexibility, while still maintaining an active federal role in public K-12 education.
+Under the legislation, states would determine ambitious performance targets for their schools, which would need to be approved by the U.S. Department of Education.
+They would also be required to adopt “college and career ready” standards in math, reading, and science.
+In addition, the bill includes favorable language for magnet schools that would allow school districts to covert their lowest performing schools into magnets as an allowable restart strategy.
+For more information about this legislation read this summary released by the Senate HELP Committee.

-Please also read MSA’s Position Statement on the Strengthening America’s Schools Act
+Please also read MSA’s Statement on the Strengthening America’s Schools Act

 The U.S. House of Representatives passed legislation to reauthorize ESEA called the Student Success Act.
-It was proposed by House Education and Workforce Committee Chairman John Kline (R-MN) and passed the full chamber by a party-line vote of (221–207); twelve Republicans voted against the bill and no Democrats voted for it.
+It was sponsored by House Education and Workforce Committee Chairman, John Kline (R-MN) and passed the full chamber by a party-line vote of (221–207); twelve Republicans voted against the bill and no Democrats voted for it.
 The bill seeks to devolve as much power back to the states and districts as possible.
-It explicitly prevents the U.S. Department of Education from specifying, defining, or prescribing states' standards or encouraging their participation in the Common Core Standards.
-States do need to adopt standards in math, reading, and science, but they do not need to be "college-and career-ready.”
+It explicitly prevents the U.S. Department of Education from specifying, defining, or prescribing state standards or encouraging their participation in the Common Core Standards.
+States would need to adopt standards in math, reading, and science, but they would not need to be "college-and career-ready.”
 It also severely limits funding to many educational programs, including the Magnet Schools Assistance Program (MSAP), and does not reauthorize many others, such as Race-to-the-Top, i3, Promise Neighborhoods, or School Improvement Grants.
-For additional details on this legislation see this bill summary released by the House Education and Workforce Committee.
+For additional details on this legislation, see this bill summary released by the House Education and Workforce Committee.

 Please also read MSA’s Statement on the Student Success Act

-For ESEA reauthorization to be finalized both chambers of Congress must agree to identical versions of this legislation before it can be sent to the President for his signature.
-The Student Success Act passed in the U.S. House is very different than the bill that was introduced in the Senate.
-It is generally disliked by most education groups and civil rights advocates and the President has threatened to veto the bill, never a good sign.
-Senator Lamar Alexander (R-TN), the ranking Republican on the Senate HELP Committee expressed his optimism that an ESEA reauthorization bill could be sent to a conference committee where negotiators from both chambers and parties can iron out the differences in the two bills.
-With an overcrowded congressional agenda and looming budget battles on the horizon it seems unlikely that Congress will be able to focus its attention to ESEA reauthorization in the immediate future.
+For ESEA reauthorization to be finalized, both chambers of Congress must agree to identical versions of this legislation before it can be sent to the President for his signature.
+The Student Success Act, which was passed in the U.S. House is very different than the bill that was introduced in the Senate.
+It is generally disliked by education groups and civil rights advocates and the President has threatened to veto the bill, which is never a good sign.
+Senator Lamar Alexander (R-TN), the ranking Republican on the Senate HELP Committee expressed his optimism that an ESEA reauthorization bill can be sent to a conference committee where negotiators from both chambers and parties can iron out the differences in the two bills.
+Due to the fundamental disagreements between the two parties on education policy and the looming congressional elections that are on the horizon, it remains unclear whether or not Congress will return its attention to ESEA reauthorization this year.

-On March 1, 2013 all federally-funded education programs (other than Pell grants, which are initially exempt for one year) were subject to a 5% automatic across-the-board spending cut.
+On March 1, 2013 all federally-funded education programs (other than Pell grants, which were initially exempt for one year) were subject to a 5% automatic across-the-board spending cut.
 This reduced funding for programs in the U.S. Department of Education by $2.2 billion including Title I, IDEA, and School Improvement Grants.
-The Magnet Schools Assistance Program (MSAP) was reduced by $4.86 million.
-These cuts are the result of Congress' failure in 2011 to enact at least $1.2 trillion in deficit reduction, as required by the Budget Control Act.
-This task was given to a congressionally appointed Super Committee, which ultimately could not reach an agreement on how to reduce the nation’s deficit.
+The Magnet Schools Assistance Program (MSAP) was also reduced by $4.86 million.
+These cuts occurred because Congress failed to enact at least $1.2 trillion in deficit reduction in 2011 as required by the Budget Control Act.
+This task was given to a congressionally appointed super committee, which ultimately could not reach an agreement on how to reduce the nation’s deficit.

 Because Congress was unable to adopt a balanced deficit reduction plan that included both revenues and spending cuts, the entire $1.2 trillion will now be taken primarily from discretionary-funded programs over the next ten years.
-The American Taxpayer Relief Act delayed the start of the cuts until March 1, 2013.
-Additional cuts to education programs (including Pell grants) will likely occur in FY 2014 through FY 2021 due to even lower "caps" on discretionary-funded programs, which include virtually all education programs (other than student loans) and Head Start.
+Thankfully, the Bipartisan Budget Act of 2013 temporarily suspended approximately 2/3 of sequestration related cuts for FY 2014 and FY 2015.
+This agreement gives congressional negotiators a two-year window to resolve their differences before sequestration is reinstated.

-For more in-depth analysis of pending legislation and other education policy matters, please also visit MSA’s Policy Blog.
+For more in-depth analysis of pending legislation and other education policy matters, visit our Policy Blog.